 Individually agreed benefits are only granted to active and former members of the Managing Board.
 Benefits can take the form of a post-employment benefit as an old-age pension or disability annuity and take the form of a surviving dependents' benefit as a surviving spouse or dependent child benefit.
 All active members of the Managing Board have received pension commitments which are regulated in individual contracts and the amounts of which are measured as a percentage of the contractually agreed pensionable income depending on their duration of membership of the Managing Board.
 The basis for determining the pensionable income is defined as the basic salary under the service agreement.
-For Mark Langer, the Chairman of the Managing Board appointed in the fiscal year 2016 were granted pension commitments.
+For Mark Langer, the Chairman of the Managing Board, this is done in the form of a benefit-based commitment (defined benefit).
+The members of the Managing Board appointed in the fiscal year 2016 were granted pension commitments.
 An annual pension contribution into an employer's pension liability insurance scheme taken out on the life of the Managing Board member.
 The contribution corresponds to 40% of the pensionable income, which is determined based on the basic salary under the service agreement.
 This form of pension commitment also applies to any future appointments to the Managing Board.